The 2021 theme is: Cooking with Mushrooms – 5 ingredients or less in 30 minutes

 - Recipes will be judged on Execution, Taste, Appearance and Creativity with Mushrooms.

 - All entries will be screened and taste-tested by an expert panel, to select the cook-off finalists.

-- Cook-off finalists will be notified by July 18, 2017.
+- Cook-off finalists will be notified by August 23, 2021.
 Non-finalists will not be notified.

 - In the event that a selected finalist is unable to enter the cook-off, another finalist will be selected in his/her place.
 You may not have someone else prepare your recipe.

-- Ingredients may not be prepped ahead of time and brought to the cook-off.
+- Ingredients may NOT be prepped ahead of time and brought to the cook-off.